fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/02_academic-year.md

 **An academic year is a period of time that educational institutes uses to graduate students from one year to another.**

-To access the academic year, go to:
+To access the academic year doctype, go to:

 > Home > School Settings > Academic Year